Behavioral Communities and the Atomic Structure of Networks: Appendix

 It follows that

 Therefore,

-Thus the expected number of nodes for which their degree to some block lies outside of a $\delta$ bound around the expected degree that they should have with that block satisfies (letting $j_i$ denote $i$'s type):
+Thus the expected number of nodes for which their degree to some block lies outside of a $\delta$ bound around the expected degree that they should have with that block satisfies: